intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 ###############################################
 Model Builders for the Gradient Boosting Frameworks
 ###############################################

+.. include:: note.rst

 Introduction
 ------------------
 Gradient boosting on decision trees is one of the most accurate and efficient machine learning algorithms for classification and regression.
+The most popular implementations of it are:

+* XGBoost*
+* LightGBM*
+* CatBoost*

-The most popular implementations of it are the XGBoost*, LightGBM*, and CatBoost* frameworks. daal4py Model Builders deliver the accelerated models inference of those frameworks.
+daal4py Model Builders deliver the accelerated models inference of those frameworks.
 The inference is performed by the oneDAL GBT implementation tuned for the best performance on the Intel(R) Architecture.

 Conversion
 ---------
 The first step is to convert already trained model.
-There are similar APIs for different frameworks.
+The API usage for different frameworks is the same:

 XGBoost::

   import daal4py as d4p